-Inside the hamlet were two dwellings – one a large mud and brick home with a courtyard in the middle and the other a small outhouse which had three Delta Force operatives and an Afghan interpreter inside it.
+Inside the hamlet were two dwellings – one a large adobe home with a courtyard in the middle and the other a small outhouse which had three Delta Force operatives and an Afghan interpreter inside.
 The owner of the compound, a grizzled Pashtun who had fought the Soviets with Salam, had been a notoriously fickle-minded guy who had first decided to side with the Americans on receipt of a bagful of $100 bills and then, after taking the money, he had changed his mind.
 The Delta Force had been dispatched along with an interpreter with orders to either get him back on their side or finish him off.

 As Abu Salam felt the discomfort of the ground – still hard and cold from the winter, two of the Americans came out of the outhouse and started walking toward the bushes, possibly to take a leak.
 That’s when all hell broke loose.
 The landscape around the unsuspecting Americans got peppered by 7.62mm rounds from the fanatics’ AK47s.
 The two Americans slumped, lifeless.

 What followed was the moment that Abu Salam recognized why the Emir deserved to be called – the Emir.

 The two fallen Americans had momentarily stopped moving and a lull set in, followed by a sudden deafening silence.